 Thwarted by the defendant’s effective online privacy protections, the victims found themselves at an impasse.
 They had originally subpoenaed the defamer’s service provider for information, only to discover the user worked behind a VPN.
 Then they tried to get identifying information from the VPN service, but were denied.
 Not willing to throw in the gavel, the group turned to Kelly Warner – a respected AV-rated law firm that focuses on Internet defamation cases.

 Daniel Warner filed a motion listing the available identifying information – their online aliases.

 Anonymous Defamation Lawsuit: Arizona Court Ruling

 Kelly Warner successfully handled this anonymous online defamation lawsuit – we can do the same for you.
-Get in touch today to begin the conversation.

 California’s Credit Card Act

 Passed in 1971, California’s Song-Beverly Act established regulations for credit card privacy.
 Specifically, the law forbids retailers from collecting identifying information, without permission.

 Why The California Supreme Court Exempted Online Sellers From Credit Card Act

 Since an actual card cannot be inspected in an online marketplace, to ensure a secure checkout, e-tailers use other signals (like zip codes) to authenticate a card.
 As such, the Song-Beverly Act made it difficult for online retailers to properly authentic credit cards, without breaking the law.

 Writing for the majority, Justice Goodwin Liu reasoned that the “legislature did not intend to achieve privacy protection without regard to exposing consumers and retailers to undue risk of fraud.”